 Divorce mediation is a process where a trained neutral helps the participants work through all of the issues related to the divorce; so it is common that couples have not reached an agreement or even talked about issues in-depth at the start of the process.

 How much does divorce mediation cost?

 The cost of divorce mediation can vary based on several factors.
 At Next Phase Legal, mediation clients select a comprehensive fixed fee mediation package or pay hourly.
-In the Boston and Metrowest areas, hourly rates can range from $250.00 to over $500 per hour based upon the specific location and the mediator’s experience, location, and other factors.
+In the Boston and Metrowest areas, hourly rates can range from $250.00 to over $500 per hour based upon the mediator’s experience, location, and other factors.

 Of course, one of the biggest variables is controlled by you and your spouse – how long will it take you to reach an agreement?
 No matter what you decide, rest assured that we have never been involved in a mediation that cost more than a similar court-based case, or even heard of such a situation.